-Why almost all salespeople, therapists, parents, managers and even Presidents screw up almost every important deal.
+Why the majority of salespeople, therapists, parents, managers and politicians screw up almost every important (big) deal.

 Don’t worry, most people do.
 The master of influence uses few words regardless of their profession.
 So what is the rule of thumb?